 If she’s a bit chilly with Lubert and his resentful daughter Freda, things are quite tepid in the Morgan marriage too, with Rachael angry her husband would rather save Germany than confront their loss.

 The obvious love triangle relies on the actors’ good looks to sell a shift from mistrust to lust.
 When Lubert lunges at Knightley it’s only because he resembles Skarsgård that it isn’t terrifying.

 (Personally, I find Clarke a far more attractive option.)

 Sacrifices have to be made from page to screen, but it’s like the filmmakers dropped a payload on the book, with the final romantic twist axed, and Lewis’s political role reduced to nothing.

-At least the cast try to do justice to the novel’s well-developed characters, and The Aftermath is picturesque enough to get you Googling “houses on the river Elbe”.
+The cast try to do justice to the novel’s well-developed characters, and things are picturesque enough to want to Google “houses on the river Elbe”.

 We first meet Rachael Morgan, muttering to herself on a train, as she travels to Germany with her 11-year-old son Edmund.
 The death of her older boy Michael has caused her to ‘think with a limp’.

 Now her war-weary husband wants her to sleep with the enemy – staying in the home of widowed German architect Stefan Lubert and his teenage daughter Freda.

 Rachael’s pretty, but provincial – not a fashion plate.
 She mixes with the class-conscious army wives, all ‘uncultured cuckoos in the fancy nests of other birds.’